 This practice of converting sensitive data into code to prevent unauthorized use is critically important when operating a Zero Trust environment.
 With everyone a potential threat, it naturally follows all internal communications, and passwords should be coded in the event they fall into the wrong hands.
 Remember that the bad guys attack encrypted data through key access, and efficient key management is crucial to maintaining your Zero Trust posture.

 File system permissions

 These accesses control the user’s ability to view, navigate, change, or execute the contents of a protected file system.
 Functions may be made available or hidden based on a user’s permission level.

 This type of software helps risk, compliance, and security officers continuously audit internal security and maintain a secure and compliant information system far easier than manual workflows.

-How to Get Started with Zero Trust Security
+How to Get Started with the Zero Trust Security Model

-This must be your first step, and it starts with an inventory of your assets.
+This must be your first step, starting with an inventory of your assets.
 What data is most valuable and needs to be protected?
 What degree of protection does it need?
 What systems process what data?
 How does data flow between different systems?